MirrasHue/MirrasENGINE/README.md

 ## Considerations

 So far, the engine has only been tested on Windows, with GCC (MinGW-w64) and MSVC.
-It probably runs on Linux as well, but I will be able to test that only after dual booting my PC.
+It probably runs on Linux as well, but I will only be able to test that once I have access to a PC running Ubuntu or another distro.